What’s even better than having a motivational technique is not even needing one.

 This is why I don’t want to teach kids how to use motivational techniques to overwhelm uncomfortable feelings.
 I’d rather teach them why its not necessary and how to return to their true default state.

 If you tend to “struggle with motivation”, instead of going to war with your thinking, just recognize the thinking that you’re feeling.
 See it for what it is: as thinking.
 See it the same way you’d see a movie if you could see the cameras, microphones and lighting rigs and realize it was something being created rather than something that’s real.
-And, perhaps with the aid of meditative practice, let go; let the thinking move on and return to the default state.
+Perhaps with the aid of practices, let go; let yourself return to the default state.

-Then you can act from the same place that getting a bottle or milk comes from.
+Then you can act from the same place getting a bottle or milk comes from.

 Wishing you health and happiness,